“If I could tell you what it meant, there would be no point in dancing it.” – Isadora Duncan

 “From Gypsy to Belly Dancing to Flamenco: The Journey” Dinner Show – Every Saturday Night

 From the restaurant that brought you the longest running Flamenco Dinner Show in California, Cafe Sevilla Restaurant and Tapas Bar is proud to present it’s newest dinner show.
-We invite you to enjoy an evening of Spanish and Gypsy flamenco dance, an authentic three-course meal and an atmosphere of European elegance and Mediterranean spirit.
+We invite you to enjoy an evening of Spanish and Gypsy flamenco dance, a welcome glass of Cava Sangria, an authentic three-course meal and an atmosphere of European elegance and Mediterranean spirit.
 The show, led by vocals and guitar of Joef Fargier of the Gipsy King Family, showcases the evolution of Flamenco dance through the fusion of Moorish, Andalusian and Spanish Folk dance performed by flamenco, gypsy, belly dancers, singers, percussionists, and guitarists.
-Marvel at the passion, beauty, and athleticism of this traditional art form as you enjoy an included dinner featuring our Ensalada Sevillana followed by our award-winning Paella Valenciana.
-For dessert, you can indulge in your choice of Cream Catalana or Lemon Tart.
+Marvel at the passion, beauty, and athleticism of this traditional art form as you enjoy a glass of Cava Sangria, an included dinner featuring our Shaved Jamón Serrano Ensalada Sevillana followed by our award-winning Paella Valenciana and Lemon Tart with Linguee Cherries for dessert.
 A tapas menu, full bar, eclectic wine list, and other menu upgrades are also available for à la carte purchase.

 Claudia was born in Monterey Mexico, with Andalusian blood originally from Jerez de la Frontera, Spain.
 Claudia initiated her profession in the world of dance when she was only 5 years old.
 She studies classic and contemporary ballet, jazz, flamenco, spanish classical, belly dance, tap and more.
 She has performed around the world, in theaters such as CSUF Grand Central Arts Center, Luckman Theater, Chapman University, and Festival Internacional Cervantino.